 - Randall Orchards – Visit in late summer to pick apples, or anytime to hike the Randall Orchard Trail, which is an easy 1.5-mile loop around the orchard and surrounding forest.

 - Great Falls – Also known as the Hiram Falls dam, these are the closest falls to Riverside Lavender Farm on the Saco River (14.2 miles).
 The water rages most of the year, but it’s a great spot to practice your waterfall photography, and the dam is pretty impressive.

 What to Pack for Your Maine Glamping Trip in the Summer

 I was only partly kidding when I said you only needed to pack your clothes and your food.
 Those are definitely the bare necessities for a successful and fun Maine glamping experience, but of course, you can always pack some extras to make your stay more enjoyable.
-You can leave most of your camping gear at home, though.
+Yes, you can leave most of your camping gear at home.
 Here’s what to pack for your Maine glamping trip to Riverside Lavender Farm in the summer.

 Clothes for the Outdoors

 - Water shoes or sandals

 - Rain Jacket

 Camping Gear and Supplies